Photo top of page: Music in the streets on the F

 litterally meaning "flower of the lily", the fleur-de-lys is a heraldic

 emblem traditionally associated with France.
-However it is not used as
+While recognised as an symbol of France, it is not used as

 an emblem of modern republican France, since for many people in France